oras-project/oras/docs/proposals/diagnose-experience.md

 # Improve ORAS diagnose experience

-ORAS currently offers two global options, `--verbose` and `--debug`, which enable users to generate verbose output and debug logs respectively.
+ORAS currently offers two global options, `--verbose` and `--debug`, which enable users to generate verbose output and logs respectively.
 These features facilitate both users and developers in inspecting ORAS's performance, interactions with external services and internal systems, and in diagnosing issues by providing a clear picture of the tool’s operations.

 Given the diverse roles and scenarios in which ORAS CLI is utilized, we have received feedback from users and developers to improve the diagnostic experience.
-Enhancing the verbose output and debug logs can significantly benefit ORAS users and developers by making diagnostics clearer and more unambiguous.
+Enhancing debug logs can significantly benefit ORAS users and developers by making diagnostics clearer and more unambiguous.

 This proposal document aims to:

 1. Identify the issues associated with the current implementation of the `--verbose` and `--debug` options.
 2. Clarify the concepts of different types of output and logs for diagnostic purposes.
-3. List the guiding principles to write comprehensive, clear, and conducive verbose output and debug logs for effective diagnosis.
+3. List the guiding principles to write comprehensive, clear, and conducive debug output and debug logs for effective diagnosis.
 4. Propose solutions to improve the diagnostic experience for ORAS CLI users and developers.

 ## Problem Statement